Arethusag/lua-sqld/README.md

 SQLDispatch is an asynchronous SQL query dispatcher written in lua.
-It is designed to provide a non-blocking TCP network interface for multiple clients connect to databases, send arbitrary SQL statements, and retrieve results.
+It is designed to provide a non-blocking TCP network interface for multiple clients connect to databases, execute arbitrary SQL statements, and retrieve results.

 # Installation